LukeAT/IRD-UI-Tests/README.md

 ### FRAMEWORK:
-- We do not use Page Objects or the POM, we have User Objects instead.
-Buyside, Sellside, and Base as they are a more accurate implementation of the [Single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle)
+- We do not use Page Objects or the POM, we have User Objects instead: Buyside, Sellside, and Base.
+This follows the roles emphasis of the [Single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) and allows the tests to be written from the users' perspective.
 - Tests are run using 1 bs and 1 ss org, so there's one set of ref data for bs and one for ss.
 - Each test suite (spec file) has it's own bs and ss desk and user, permissioned only with each other.
 - Tests within a spec file run sequentially.
 Spec files run in parallel with each other.